Apply to the Program

 — Apply to the Program

 Young Leaders attend two 5-day meetings over the course of two years, one in France and one in the United States, held during late October each year.
-The 2024 Young Leaders seminar will be held in Miami, Florida from Tuesday, October 22 – Saturday, October 26, 2024 (departing on Sunday, October 27).
+The 2025 Young Leaders seminar will be held in Marseille, France from Tuesday, October 21 – Saturday, October 25, 2025 (departing on Sunday, October 26).
 Participants are asked to reserve these dates on their calendars.
 Those who are unable to attend the October seminar will not be selected as Young Leaders.
 The Foundation covers the travel and lodging expenses of the Young Leaders for the two meetings.
 To learn more about past Young Leaders seminars and events, click here.

 — Eligibility

-New members to each US class of Young Leaders are selected via a highly competitive application process.
-All interested candidates who meet the eligibility requirements are welcome to submit an application to the French-American Foundation—United States online via the link at the top of this page, which will become available when the application portal opens on January 16th, 2024.
+New members of each U.S. class of Young Leaders are selected via a highly competitive application process.
+All interested candidates who meet the eligibility requirements are welcome to submit an application to the French-American Foundation—United States.

-• Commit to attending the full portion of the two annual October seminars (2024 Young Leaders will participate in the 2024 seminar in the U.S. and the 2025 seminar in France).
+- Commit to attending the full portion of the two annual seminars.
 Seminars are 5 days long and are held during the last two weeks of October; participants are asked to reserve these dates on their calendars.

 Please note: Membership in the French-American Foundation’s Transatlantic Forum does not influence a candidate’s application to the Young Leaders program.
 Although members of the Forum may apply and be accepted to the Young Leaders program, the admissions processes are not linked.
 Participation in one does not guarantee access to the other.

-Applications to the 2024 program will open on January 16th, 2024 and will close on March 22nd, 2024.
+Please click the ‘Apply Now’ button at the top of this page to access the Submittable application portal.
+Applicants must create a Submittable account to make an application.
 All application materials must be in English.
 All submitted materials are for internal use only and will not be shared publicly.

 Candidates should submit:

-2. A 1-2 page personal statement describing who you are and your motivation to join the program.
+- A 1-2 page personal statement describing who you are and your motivation to join the program;

-4. A copy of your passport photo page.
+- A copy of your passport photo page;

-5. An innovative way of introducing yourself.
-For example, applicants have sent photo collages, power point presentations, videos (2-minutes maximum), creative writings, and so on.
-This is a chance for you to get creative and help us get to know you beyond your resume.
+- An innovative way of introducing yourself.
+Past examples include photo collages, power point presentations, videos (2-minutes maximum), and creative writings.
+This is a chance for you to get creative and help us get to know you beyond your resume;

 — Selection Process